vbilopav/vb-spa/README.md

 This framework is built for simplicity and speed.
 Doesn't need or use any transpiling or parsing.
 Runtime code, when minified is around **7.5KB**.

 It also doesn't introduce any new syntax, special markup or anything like that.
 So learning curve should be shallow and you can get started fast.
-For example, if you already know JavaScript (ES6 template strings syntax)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals] then you already know template syntax for this framework.
+For example, if you already know JavaScript [ES6 template strings syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) then you already know template syntax for this framework.

 To achieve all of this - framework relays heavily on new JavaScript ECMA6 (JS ES6) features.
 On certain places, they are used dynamically, again, to achieve simplicity and speed.
 But that also means that it cannot be transpiled into old JavaScript ES5.
 Good news is that doesn't have to.
-Here is curent (compatibility table for ES6)[https://kangax.github.io/compat-table/es6/].
+Here is curent [compatibility table for ES6](https://kangax.github.io/compat-table/es6/).
 This means that this framework doesn't support Internet Explorer.
 It works perfecly fast and slick on latest Chrome, Firefox, Edge and Safari.
 Internet Explorer users will have to use different browser.

 ## Feature list